South Alabama Jaguars football: Kane Wommack era (2021–2023)

 On December 12, 2020, Kane Wommack, the defensive coordinator at Indiana and former defensive coordinator at South Alabama, was named the head coach of the Jaguars football program.
 In his first season with the Jaguars, Wommack went 5–7 overall and 2–6 in conference play.
-In his second season as the head coach, Wommack led the team to a 10–2 record (7-1 in conference play) and their first bowl game since the Joey Jones era.
+In his second season as the head coach, Wommack led the team to a 10–3 record (7-1 in conference play) and their first bowl game since the Joey Jones era.
 In his third season as the head coach, Wommack led the team to a 7–6 record (4–4 in conference play) and their first bowl game win in program history.
 He was hired by Alabama as their defensive coordinator on January 15, 2024.

 Major Applewhite era (2024–present)

 On January 18, 2024, Major Applewhite, former head coach of Houston and offensive coordinator at South Alabama, was named as the new head coach for the Jaguars.
-During Major Applewhite's first season as head coach, he led the Jaguars to a 7-6 record (5 - 3 in conference play) and their 2nd bowl win in team history.
+During Major Applewhite's first season as head coach, he led the Jaguars to a 7-6 record (5-3 in conference play) and their 2nd bowl win in team history.
 The Jaguars secured a 30-23 victory in the Salute to Veterans Bowl against Western Michigan.
+In his second year as head coach, the Jaguars finished with a 4-8 record (3-5 in conference play), their first losing record since 2021.